-The Manzano Mountain Retreat near Albuquerque is a short drive out of town into the Manzano Mountains, just south of the city.
-Going there is a fall ritual for many locals, who make the drive to see the fall colors of the trees and to pick up some apples from the Manzano's orchard.
+The Manzano Mountain Retreat near Albuquerque is a short drive out of town into the Manzano Mountains and is just south of the city.
+Going there is a fall ritual for many locals who make the drive to see the fall colors of the trees and to pick up some apples from the Manzano's orchard.
 Along with the orchard, Manzano Mountain has a retreat center and a place to hold weddings.
 The center is in the Cibola National Forest, about an hour from Albuquerque.

 Many make the trek out to the center's apple orchard in the fall to pick up some of the many varieties of apples available.
-There's also cider.
-Each year, the cider is made with a mix of apples, so it never tastes exactly the same but is always delicious.
-The many varieties of apples make Albuquerque bakers happy because they have just what's needed for a firm apple pie, or tart apple cake.
-There are apples for making cider, or applesauce, or apple butter or jellies and jams.
+There's also cider, which is made each year with a mix of apples so it never tastes exactly the same but is always delicious.
+The many varieties of apples make Albuquerque bakers happy because they have just what's needed for a firm apple pie or tart apple cake.
+There are apples for making cider, applesauce, apple butter, jellies, and jams.
 They also carry varieties that are just good for eating out of hand, such as Red Delicious.

 Because the center is nestled in the heart of the Cibola National Forest, the woods provide a serene setting for a natural wedding.
 There is a covered pavilion area or a party canopy for a reception, and a pond with a small jetty where couples often choose to exchange vows.

 Because Manzano Mountain is a fall destination for apples, seeing the fall foliage nearby is often part of the day's activities.
 The nearby Fourth of July trail is the perfect place to put on your hiking shoes and take a look at the changing leaves.
 Seeing the leaves changing at their peak depends on the weather and the temperatures.
 Going while it's still warm won't net many changing colors, as the cold along with the shortening days cause the leaves to change color.